 If you love the idea of living and volunteering in a destination where the ocean is always by your side, Madagascar has your name on it!
 Crystal clear waters, incredible natural marine biodiversity, white sandy beaches and welcoming local communities make this destination immensely special and captivating.
-Marine Conservation volunteers in Madagascar have the opportunity to join a variety of conservation efforts focused on the protection of the marine ecosystem surrounding the African island.
+Marine Conservation volunteers in Madagascar with IVHQ have the opportunity to join a variety of conservation efforts focused on the protection of the marine ecosystem surrounding the African island.

 You’ll work in collaboration with, and on behalf of, a number of oceanographic organisations to gather vital raw data through a number of initiatives, including:

 - Reef Surveying: Monitoring the biodiversity, health and growth of the reef system surrounding Nosy Komba through fish, invertebrate and coral surveys using scuba equipment.

 - Turtle Monitoring: Establishing an estimated inventory and census of Madagascan turtles.
 To determine the frequency and population strength of the varying species of turtle that visit the area.

 - Nudibranch Research: Through surveys using scuba equipment, volunteers are able to provide data to determine the species density and biodiversity of nudibranchs and other molluscs in the area.
 The health of these colorful species is considered a good sign of water quality.

 - Beach Cleans: Help prevent marine animals getting caught in and/or eating marine litter as well as removing synthetic, damaging material from the ecosystem.

 - Community Education: Support educational campaigns in the local community, raising awareness about environmental issues, conservation and protection of biodiversity and marine resources such as food.